district9prawn/bldc/README.md

 With correct settings, my field weakening region looks something like this under load.
 ![alt text](https://i.imgur.com/bDgoqkX.png)

 At the moment fw current is hard limited to 70 % of max motor current.
 Since fw current is based on speed, fw currents can be limited using erpm limits.
-On that note, I highly recommend settings sane erpm limits for safety.
+On that note, I highly recommend settings sane erpm limit for safety.

 ### License